winitzki/scall/tutorial/programming_dhall.md

 Other "free typeclass" constructions work similarly: they take a given type and wrap it in a suitable type constructor such that the result always belongs to the required typeclass.

-To qualify as a free typeclass, the wrapping must satisfy certain laws that we will not discuss here.
+To qualify as a free typeclass, the type constructor must satisfy certain laws that we will not discuss here.
 See ["The Science of Functional Programming"](https://leanpub.com/sofp), Chapter 13 for full details.

 As a counterexample, consider the "`Optional` monoid" construction (see the chapter "Combinators for monoids").